 - Ability to type and operate standard office equipment.

 - Assist others in solving work problems.

 - Flexibility in undertaking other duties as required.

 - Graduate from a fully accredited two- or four-year postsecondary institution preferred

 - Minimum of two years’ experience in bookkeeping or as an accounting assistant in a governmental, for-profit, or nonprofit organization.

 How to Apply

-We do not speak in terms of “positions” for many of our jobs at the NFB National Office, preferring to focus on the applicant’s total skill set in determining a fit with our needs.
+We do not speak in terms of “positions” for many of our jobs at the National Federation of the Blind, preferring to focus on an applicant’s total skill set in determining a fit with our needs.
 Candidates for jobs at this level are hired on the basis of their education and experience ratings and careful assessment of performance in multiple interviews.
 We seek individuals who long to identify with a cause and to assist in advocacy for a group long denied equal opportunity to succeed or fail on the basis of ability and not be denied opportunity on the basis of society’s stereotypes.
 This job is open until filled.
-Applicants should send preferably via e-mail, a résumé and cover letter indicating salary requirements to: Bridgid M Burke, Director of Fiscal Services, National Federation of the Blind, 200 East Wells Street at Jernigan Place, Baltimore, MD 21230; telephone 410-659-9314, ext.
-2271; fax 410-685-5653; e-mail email@example.com.
+Applicants should e-mail a résumé and cover letter indicating salary requirements to: Bridgid M Burke, Director of Program Support, National Federation of the Blind, 200 East Wells Street, Baltimore, MD 21230; telephone 410-659-9314, ext.
+2271; fax 410-685-5653; email firstname.lastname@example.org.